-- using algorithms to identify transactions presenting an increased risk of fraud;1 - requiring consumers to provide additional information about the purpose of transactions during the payment authorisation process; - using the confirmation of payee system for authorised push payments; - providing increasingly tailored and specific automated warnings, or in some circumstances human intervention, when an increased risk of fraud is identified.
+- using the confirmation of payee system for authorised push payments; - providing increasingly tailored and specific automated warnings, or in some circumstances human intervention, when an increased risk of fraud is identified.

-For example, it is my understanding that in March 2023, Revolut, whereby if it identified a scam risk associated with a card payment through its automated systems, could (and sometimes did) initially decline to make that payment, in order to ask some additional questions (for example through its in-app chat).
+For example, it is my understanding that in June 2023, Revolut, whereby if it identified a scam risk associated with a card payment through its automated systems, could (and sometimes did) initially decline to make that payment, in order to ask some additional questions (for example through its in-app chat).